f10w3r/sci-clone/README.md

    ### Notes

-   Sic-Hub does not have every article that has DOI, the ones not found are logged in file ```missing.log``` under each sub-directory.
+   Sci-Hub does not have every article that has DOI, the ones that not found are logged in file ```missing.log``` under each sub-directory.